Engineering

 How do you know the blind evaluator is more accurate and not just more pessimistic?

-I don't, definitively.
 I don't have ground truth for "is this user actually improving."
-What I do know is that the blind evaluator's assessments correlate better with the raw score data.
-When scores are flat, it says scores are flat.
-When scores improve, it says scores improve.
-The non-blind version would say scores improved even when they were flat, because it could see the coach tried to improve them.
-Accuracy and pessimism might overlap here — an evaluator that matches the data is what I want, even if it's less encouraging.
+But the blind version tracks the actual score data better.
+When scores are flat it says flat.
+The old version would say scores improved even when they were flat because it could see the coach tried to improve them.
+Maybe the blind one is just more pessimistic.
+But an evaluator that agrees with the numbers is more useful to me than one that tells a nice story.

 Doesn't Sonnet having authority over Haiku create its own sycophancy problem?